roipeker/graphx/README.md

 # GraphX™

-GraphX™ rendering lib prototype.
+GraphX™ rendering lib,

-WARNING: this is WIP code, based on a few days of experimentation.
+ prototype code with a prototype lib

-____
+> *WARNING:* this is WIP code, based on a few days of experimentation.

-NOTE: GraphX™ uses the `$` prefix convention to all "internal/private" members (properties and methods). __DO NOT__ use call them in your code... is meant to be consumed internally by the lib.
+> *NOTE:* GraphX™ uses the `$` prefix convention to all "internal/private" members (properties and methods). __DO NOT__ call them in your code... is meant to be consumed internally by the lib.
 ___

 ## Background